 Sure, baking and assembling a whole bunch of houses for people beforehand is cute but it is very time consuming and totally unnecessary.
 Using graham crackers instead of gingerbread not only saves you time but also helps keep the houses smaller so you don't go through all the candy in the first hour.
 It is so fun to see everyone's creativity as they build their own houses, igloos, or even zoos.
 Here are some other ideas to keep things super simple:

-- Store bought frosting is great for building after you mix some powdered sugar in.
+Store bought frosting is great for building after you mix some powdered sugar and some corn syrup in.
 You'll probably need more frosting than you think so stash some store bought frosting and sugar in the back just in case (You can always return what you don't use).
-It takes no time at all to whip up a nice frosting- just add powdered sugar to the frosting until it is thick enough to hold things together but still spreadable.
+It takes no time at all to whip up a nice frosting.
+Add about 3 tsp of corn syrup for each tub of frosting then add powdered sugar until the frosting has stiff peaks.
 Added too much sugar?
 Just splash a little of milk in and you're good to go again.

 Save Some Supplies for Later